hieuvp/learning-python/data-science/pandas-basics/README.md

 #### **cater** `/ˈkeɪtə(r)/`

 - (verb)

-  <br />to provide food and drinks for a social event
+  - to provide food and drinks for a social event
-  <br />cung cấp thực phẩm, lương thực
+  - cung cấp thực phẩm, lương thực

-- (phrasal verb)
-  cater to somebody/something
+- (phrasal verb) cater to somebody/something

-  <br />to provide the things that a particular type of person wants,
-  especially things that you do not approve of
+  - to provide the things that a particular type of person wants, especially things that you do not approve of
-  <br />phục vụ cho, mua vui cho, giải trí cho
+  - phục vụ cho, mua vui cho, giải trí cho
-  <br />example: they only publish novels which cater to the mass market
+  - example: they only publish novels which cater to the mass market

 - example: this programme caters for the masses
-  <br />chương trình này phục vụ cho quảng đại quần chúng
+  - chương trình này phục vụ cho quảng đại quần chúng

 ### Pandas Series